 4. List survey personnel.
 Indicate project personnel meeting Secretary of the Interior's Professional Qualifications Standards, and what tasks these persons performed during the project.
 If archaeological personnel do not meet professional standards, submit a supervisory plan for personnel to DAHP in advance of field work.
 See Appendix H for an example.
 5. List other individuals and/or organizations involved in initiating the survey process.

-6. If applicable, describe noteworthy circumstances or chain of events that occurred to prompt the survey
+6. If applicable, describe noteworthy circumstances or chain of events that occurred to prompt b.
+If applicable, describe noteworthy circumstances or chain of events that occurred to prompt the survey a.
+Indicate if this report is a follow-up to a previous report, etc.